ZackWilde27/FlatOut-2-decomp/README.md

 My on-going decompilation of FlatOut 2

-I can't make any promises about actually completing a big project like this, but since I'm working on it for fun, may as well put it out there.
+I can't make any promises about actually completing a big project like this, but as of now, I'm still working on it.

 <br>